aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`.
 :::

-Select either of the Zilla proxies launched by the CloudFormation template to show the details.
+Select either of the <ZillaPlus/> proxies launched by the CloudFormation template to show the details.

 ::: info
 They each have an IAM Role name starting with `aklivity-zilla-proxy`.